 The statement clarifies that the problem is exacerbated by insufficient Israeli response: "Too often, when Palestinians call the police and the army during an attack by settlers, both arrive too late to help the victims, if they arrive at all.
-Similarly, too often, police or IDF soldiers are seen in videos or news reports standing by without acting to stop the violence.
-By contrast, when settlers call for help when Palestinians are simply protecting their own people and property, the army and police come quickly....Frequently, after a Palestinian civilian is attacked or murdered, several Palestinians are arrested, for example for throwing stones in a futile attempt to chase violent Jewish settlers from the Palestinian community, but no arrest is made in the murder itself."
+Similarly, too often, police or [Israel Defense Force] IDF soldiers are seen in videos or news reports standing by without acting to stop the violence.
+By contrast, when settlers call for help [to combat Palestinians] who are simply protecting their own people and property, the army and police come quickly....Frequently, after a Palestinian civilian is attacked or murdered, several Palestinians are arrested, for example for throwing stones in a futile attempt to chase violent Jewish settlers from the Palestinian community, but no arrest is made in the murder itself."

-Palestinians murdered in these incidents are not alleged to have committed any crime, let alone a heinous one.
-Jewish terrorists are not even carrying out vigilante justice, which is prohibited by the Torah.
+Palestinians murdered in these incidents are not usually alleged to have committed any crime, let alone a heinous one.
+Therefore, Jewish terrorists are not even carrying out vigilante justice, which is prohibited by the Torah.
 Instead, their actions are best termed "vigilante injustice."
-Claiming to act on God's behalf to clear the Promised Land for the Jewish people, their murders constitute a grave הילול השם, a desecration of God's Name.
+Claiming to act on God's behalf to clear the Promised Land for the Jewish people, their murders constitute a grave חילול השם, a desecration of God's Name.

 The U.S. Ambassador to Israel, Arkansas's own Mike Huckabee, has demanded a full investigation into Mussalet's murder.
-The Reform Movement applauds him for that, and URJ President Rabbi Rick Jacobs met with him to discuss the matter this week.
+The Reform Movement applauds him for that, and Union for Reform Judaism President Rabbi Rick Jacobs met with him to discuss the matter this week.
 This one case may be the extent of Ambassador Huckabee's authority, but these terrorists must be stopped entirely, not only when the victim is American.

-Tomorrow morning, when I read the last words of the Book of Numbers for this year, we will say הזק חזק חזק ונתחזק, "Let us be strong, strong, and strengthen ourselves."
+Tomorrow morning, when I read the last words of the Book of Numbers for this year, we will say הזק חזק חזק חזק, "Let us be strong, strong, and strengthen ourselves."
 In פרקי אבות, "Sayings of the Sages, Ben Zoma asks, "Who is strong?"
 He answers, "One who conquers their inclinations."
-Strength is not established by murder, theft, and vandalism.
+The strength we seek when we say חזק הזק ונחחזק is not established by murder, theft, and vandalism.
 Instead, the strength that God demands calls on us to stand up to terror, no matter who perpetrates it.
 We exhibit strength when we seek justice with due process and law, not by killing those who stand in our way.
 Our strength is revealed when we sanctify God's name with love for all God's children.